 What is LTE?

 LTE, or Long Term Evolution, is the global standard for the fourth generation of mobile networks (4G) supported by all major players in the industry.
-LTE offers the capacity and the speed to handle a rapid increase in data traffic with close to 5 billion mobile broadband subscriptions in 2016.
+LTE offers the capacity and the speed to handle a rapid increase in data traffic with close to 9,3 billion mobile subscriptions in 2019.

-What are the advantages with LTE for users?
+What are the advantages of LTE for users?

 LTE gives a superior user experience when it comes to stability, throughput, and latency.
 The increased capacity will bring new and better services to users.

 What are the advantages with LTE for operators?

 LTE offers existing and greenfield operators the advantage of a future proof network delivering capacity, throughput and user experience creating new business opportunities and revenues.
 LTE offers low long-term capital and operational costs.
 Networks deployed today can be used for all generations of communication; 2G, 3G and 4G.